LANDSBOROUGH STREET, NORTH WARD

 [Transport - Transport Accidents] - Accident to AF 205877 and civilian at Landsborough Street, Townsville on 10/8/44 - Driver LAC Bain, L G (122351) [1cm] Series number - A705 Control symbol - 211/6/1828 Contents date range - 1944 - 1946 Access status - Not yet examined Location - National Office Barcode no - 3426703

-Landsborough Street Townsville - Camp for Officers Sergeants and Airmen Series number - J2774 Control symbol - W13788 Contents date range - 1943 - 1943 Access status- Open Location - Queensland Barcode no - 1973161
+Landsborough Street Townsville - Camp for Officers Sergeants and Airmen Series number - J2774 Note:- This file was for the North Eastern Area Base Camp RAAF which was across the road from these concrete slabs.
+Control symbol - W13788 Contents date range - 1943 - 1943 Access status- Open Location - Queensland Barcode no - 1973161

 Another source told me that the Landsborough Street site was used by US military Intelligence.
 There were also MPs on the site and a tent village in grounds.
 The site straddles a "watercourse" from Jezzine Barracks to Castle Hill.